-IES College – An IB World School in Spring Hill, opening January 2021
+IES College Senior High School – An IB World School in Spring Hill

-A 21-year resident of the education landscape in Spring Hill offering the Foundation Year for The University of Queensland, IES College is now an authorised IB World School, offering the International Baccalaureate Diploma Programme to year 11 and 12 students.
+A 21-year resident of the education landscape in Spring Hill, IES College is now an authorised IB World School, offering the International Baccalaureate Diploma Programme to year 11 and 12 students.

-Building on its proud reputation for delivering high-quality, innovative educational experiences, and an award winning track record of successfully preparing students for university undergraduate degrees, the expansion of IES’s educational programme will see IES College become Brisbane’s only independent, co-educational, secular, not-for-profit school to exclusively deliver the internationally recognised IB Diploma Programme, and enrolments are now open for year 11, 2021.
+Building on its proud reputation for delivering high-quality, innovative educational experiences, and an award-winning track record of successfully preparing students for university undergraduate degrees, the expansion of IES’s educational programme is now seeing IES College become Brisbane’s only independent, co-educational, secular, not-for-profit school to exclusively deliver the internationally recognised IB Diploma Programme, and enrolments are now open for year 11, 2021.

 What is the International Baccalaureate?

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organisation works with schools, governments and international organisations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
 (IB Mission Statement)

 IES College’s fully refurbished inner city, vertical campus located at 495 Boundary Street, Spring Hill, is a welcoming learning environment for students.
 Globally inspired, light-filled spaces for collaboration and socialising, quiet places for concentration and deep thinking, flexible Wi-Fi classrooms that can be transformed for purpose, a research learning centre at the hub of the school, STEM and art studios, performing arts space and more.